-When there is an incident in residence, the Residence Life Office and its staff will follow the Community Standards and Guidelines Conduct Process to encourage responsibility, preserve community and, when possible, repair any harms or wrongdoing to an individual or impacts to the community.
+When there is an incident in residence, the Residence Life Office and its staff will follow the Community Standards and Guidelines Conduct Process to encourage responsibility, preserve community, and, when possible, repair any harm or wrongdoing to an individual or impacts to the community.

-Specifically, this is in respect to the following process:
+Specifically, this is with respect to the following process:

-- Reporting: an incident can be reported to the Residence Life Office by any member of the STU community.
-If there is an incident or concern related to any residence community member in or outside of residence, or there is a community impact, reporting this allows the Residence Life Office to manage and support the community through accountability. - Documentation: all incidents will be documented by any member of the Residence Life Team Residence Advisors (RA), Residence Coordinators (RC), Residence Supervisors (RS) on eRezLife reporting software. - Meetings: any student connected to a documented incident may be required to meet with the staff member(s) managing the specific incident.
+- Reporting: An incident can be reported to the Residence Life Office by any member of the STU community.
+If there is an incident or concern related to any residence community member in or outside of residence, or there is a community impact, reporting this allows the Residence Life Office to manage and support the community through accountability. - Documentation: All incidents will be documented by any member of the Residence Life Team Residence Advisors (RA), Residence Coordinators (RC), Residence Supervisors (RS) on their incident reporting software. - ❖ Meetings: Any student connected to a documented incident may be required to meet with the staff member(s) managing the specific incident.
 Typically, this will be the RC of the specific house connected to the student(s) impacted by the situation(s).
-Students can expect to receive communication through eRezLife within 3 business days of the incident being documented from a staff member.
-Students will have access to aspects of the documented incident report and will be asked questions related to their knowledge, actions and impacts related to the situation. - Communication: anyone contacted about a situation is expected to respond to meeting requests immediately, but no longer than within 24 hours.
+Students can expect to receive communication through the RLO's incident reporting software email within 3 business days of the incident being documented by a staff member.
+If requested, students can have access to aspects of the documented incident report and will be asked questions related to their knowledge, actions, and impacts related to the situation. - ❖ Communication: Anyone contacted about a situation is expected to respond to meeting requests immediately, but no longer than within 24 hours.
 The Residence Life Office will coordinate times using your academic timetable and will also work with your personal scheduling needs; however, it is required that interviews occur within the timeframe outlined by the Residence Life Staff.
-The Residence Life Office will use eRezLife email as the primary method of communication. - Confidentiality: we expect any student involved in this process to maintain confidentiality to preserve community and minimize negative impacts.
-Anything communicated to Residence Life staff is communicated within the management structure and Residence Life Office is expected to report anything concerning health and/or safety to the Director of Student Services, Residence Life. - Decision Making: the RC or RS managing the incident will make decisions, or incident outcomes, for incidents that are under their review.
+The Residence Life Office will use its residence reporting software email as the primary method of communication. - Confidentiality: We expect any student involved in this process to maintain confidentiality to preserve community and minimize negative impacts.
+Anything communicated to Residence Life staff is communicated within the management structure, and the Residence Life Office is expected to report anything concerning health and/or safety to the Director of Housing & Community Standards. - ❖ Decision Making: The RC or RS managing the incident will make decisions or incident outcomes for incidents that are under their review.
 Decisions are made based on information from the documentation and investigation process on the situation that has been documented.
-Sanction decisions will be progressive in nature. - Burden and Standard of Proof: at each stage of the decision-making process the responsibility of establishing that there has been a violation by a student (Burden of Proof) will be on the Residence Life Staff.
-Decisions will be based on the balance of probability of the incident occurring.
+Sanction decisions will be progressive in nature. - ❖ Burden and Standard of Proof: At each stage of the decision-making process, the responsibility of establishing if there has been a violation by a student will be based on the balance of probabilities of the incident occurring.
 In each case, the student documented in the incident has the opportunity to present their side of the situation.
 In short, the documentation and accompanying evidence must prove 'more likely than not' that an incident occurred, and that you have the right to present information that may contradict what was documented by Residence Life Staff.